-This is an unofficial translation of the prologue of 【鹿の王 – 生き残った者】 “The Deer King – Those Left Behind” by Nahoko Uehashi.
+This is an unofficial translation of the prologue of 【鹿の王 – 生き残った者】 “The Deer King – Survivors” by Nahoko Uehashi.

 This is just the synopsis and prologue, both of which are short.
 I hope to release chapter 1 at some point soon as well.
 This is such a fantastic story and I really hope it gets published officially in English.